viscid-hub/Viscid/doc/plot_options.rst

 Plot Options
 ============

-Plot options are given to :py:func:`viscid.plot.mpl.plot` as either keyword arguments, or as a string called `plot_opts`.
+Plot options are given to :py:func:`viscid.plot.vpyplot.plot` as either keyword arguments, or as a string called `plot_opts`.
 For the various plot types, what follows should be a comprehensive list of the available options.

 .. note::